About

 Writing Background

 In 2107, she attended ThrillerFest as part of the Debut Author Program, where she was fortunate to meet and subsequently sign with Liza Fleissig of Liza Royce Associates in New York.
-Ms. Fleissig has since negotiated several contracts on Isabella’s behalf.
+Ms. Fleissig has since negotiated several major contracts on Isabella’s behalf.

-A KILLER’S GAME, the first book in the FBI Agent Daniela Vega series, released in 2023, became an Editor’s Pick and a bestseller.
-The second, A FORGOTTEN KILL, released in 2024, was nominated for an Edgar Allan Poe Award for Best Paperback Original Novel.
+A KILLER’S GAME, the first book in the FBI Agent Daniela Vega series, released in 2023, was an Editor’s Pick and a bestseller.
+The second, A FORGOTTEN KILL, released in 2024, was nominated for an Edgar Allan Poe Award for Best Paperback Original Novel and also an ITW Award for Best Series Novel.
+(And is in development by Justin Hartley for ABC Television).
 The third, A KILLER’S CODE, released in 2025.

 Isabella is excited to see what the future has in store.
 Busy, busy, but living the dream!